benjimimac/GameAssignment3/README.md

-# DAWAssignment3
+# GameAssignment3
-My third OOP assignment in year 2, a basic Digital Audio Workstation (DAW).
-These are commonly used to produce, edit and master music.
+My third OOP assignment in year 2, a basic version of the game Reversi (Othello).

 Abstract:
 Team members: Just me (Ben).
 Language: Java.

+I will try to implement a version of the game Reversi, which was available on Windows XP computers back in the day.
+I will also try and implement a gui, using the Java Swing library.

+NO Longer Applicable:
 So I've learned the Python language for this assignment.
 Nice easy language so long as you don't want to use any none standard packages.
 If you do, then all of a sudden it becomes the stupidest programming language in the world!
 I would never ever